anatanczak/first-private-blockchain-project/README.md

 - @param {_} address
   _/

-5. `blockchain.js` file.
+5. ---------- DONE ---------- `blockchain.js` file.
 In the `Blockchain` class we are going to implement the method:
    `submitStar(address, message, signature, star)` /\*\*
    - The submitStar(address, message, signature, star) method